 Yes, there are teams of people that browse your website and check several attributes which their automated systems are not ready to detect.
 These agents are looking for trustworthiness, and for a good user experience so it’s not only about updating some tags on your titles and being content that you are going to look good to Google.

-So, if search engines are going to be your main traffic source and user experience your best opportunity, then you’re naturally going to look at the factors which can affect you position on search engine results pages, and eventually ask yourself…
+So, if search engines are going to be your main traffic source, and user experience your best opportunity, then you’re naturally going to look at the factors which can affect you position on search engine results pages, and eventually ask yourself…

 These are the most important things you have to check with your host:

 So you better start checking your website loading speed now, using any (or all!) of these tools:

 It is true that you have some control over how fast your site loads, but a lot of that responsibility also falls upon your web hosting provider, which should have enough resources to allow your page to load quickly.
 Having said that, slow loading websites are not always going to be the web host’s fault.
 Your coding configuration, content management system, and even plugins installed can harm your page speed.

 But if you are sure your website is optimized, and it’s still too slow, then you should ask your hosting company to move your site to another server or service.
 Some web hosts provide isolated shared services and others would recommend you to get a VPS where your website will be more independent.